cooljasonmelton/enova-timeline-parody/README.md

 * React's create-react-app
 * custom CSS
 ~~ that's it ~~

+### install it
+1. clone and open repo
+2. npm install && npm start
 ### also
 I don't own the copyright to any images.
 I am not trying to make any money off this.
 Just learn and earn brownie points if I'm ever interviewed.
 If it's an issue, get ahold of me (email below).
 I'll remove them.